Quick Start Guide

 Prerequisites

-The steps below use the Llama 2 model, which is subject to a particular license.
-To download the necessary model files, agree to the terms and authenticate with Hugging Face.
+• This quick start uses the Meta Llama 3.1 model.
+This model is subject to a particular license.
+To download the model files, agree to the terms and authenticate with Hugging Face.

-Pull the weights and tokenizer files for the chat-tuned variant of the 7B parameter Llama 2 model from the Hugging Face Hub.
+• Pull the weights and tokenizer files for the chat-tuned variant of the Llama 3.1 8B model from the Hugging Face Hub.

 Compile the Model into a TensorRT Engine

-Use the included Llama model definition.
-This is a minimal example that includes some of the optimizations available in TensorRT-LLM.
+Use the Llama model definition from the examples/llama directory of the GitHub repository.
+The model definition is a minimal example that shows some of the optimizations available in TensorRT-LLM.

 make -C docker release_run LOCAL_USER=1